 “The dressing on this is fantastic.
 I make this quite often when I’m in the mood for something light for lunch.
 I usually marinate the cooked and shredded chicken in a little of the salad dressing overnight.” – April Ferre

 “Won ton soup is a kind of comfort soup for me.
 I adapted this recipe from one of my favorite Chinese cookbooks.
-The won tons are absolutely wonderful, though I never got the broth quite right.” – April Ferre
+The won tons are absolutely wonderful, and after almost 20 years of not getting the broth quite right I finally realized what was missing … it was the mirin!” – April Ferre

 Shell and devein shrimp.
 Grind shrimp and pork in food processor until well-blended.
 Remove to bowl and add ginger, soy sauce, egg, sesame oil, sugar, sherry and minced green onion.
 Mix well.